RuikeJiang/learninggit/readme.txt

+Git is a distributed version control system.
+Git is free sofdtware.
-Git is a ve
+Git is a distributed version control system.
-fndskjnvrnv
+Git is free software.